swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

     target.targetDirectory.appending("protos")
 }

+// This example configures the commands to write to a "GeneratedSources" directory. let genSourcesDir = targetBuildContext.pluginWorkDirectory.appending("GeneratedSources")

+// This example uses a different directory for other files generated by the plugin. let otherFilesDir = targetBuildContext.pluginWorkDirectory.appending("OtherFiles")

 // Add the search path to the system proto files.
 This sample implementation assumes
 // that they are located relative to the `protoc` compiler provided by the binary
 // target, but real implementation could be more sophisticated.